-- Although you can designate anyone as your beneficiary, Applicable Legislation may require that any locked-in pension amounts be paid to your Spouse. - If you are a resident of Quebec and you named your married or civil union Spouse as beneficiary, the designation will be irrevocable unless you indicate that the designation is revocable.
-If you have an irrevocable beneficiary, you cannot designate a new beneficiary or perform certain transactions without the consent of your irrevocable beneficiary. - If your Spouse is your irrevocable beneficiary and it is his or her intention to waive benefits under the DCPP so that you can name another beneficiary, your Spouse must complete both (i) a spousal waiver form and (ii) an irrevocable beneficiary consent form. - A minor cannot personally receive a death benefit under the plan until he/she reaches the age of majority.
-If you reside outside Quebec and are designating a minor as your beneficiary you may wish to designate someone to receive the death benefits during the time your beneficiary is a minor.
+- Although you can designate anyone as your beneficiary, Applicable Legislation may require that any locked-in pension amounts be paid to your Spouse. - A minor cannot personally receive a death benefit until he/she reaches the age of majority.
+If you are designating a minor as your beneficiary you may wish to either designate the estate as beneficiary and provide a trustee with directions in your will, or designate someone to receive the death benefits during the time your beneficiary is a minor.
 A special form is available from Sun Life Financial to designate a trustee for your minor beneficiary's assets.
-If you reside outside Quebec and have not designated a trustee, current legislation may require Sun Life to pay the death benefit to the court or to a guardian or public trustee.
-If you reside in Quebec, the death benefit will be paid to the parent(s)/legal guardian of the minor on his/her behalf.
-Alternatively, you may wish to designate the estate as beneficiary and provide a trustee with directions in your will.
+If you are not designating a trustee, current legislation may require Sun Life to pay the death benefit to the court or to a guardian or public trustee.
 You are encouraged to consult a legal advisor.